By: Emma Miller

 Although phones aren’t going anywhere anytime soon, it appears that video technology will start to grab its share of the market.
 From video voicemails through to video customer service calls, businesses will need to start putting faces to their voices.

 When you consider video customer service carefully, it’s easy to see why it will be a winner.
 Not all communication is verbal.
 Excellent customer service staff will be able to convey empathy using their facial expressions, which may boost a business’ reputation.
 Additionally, eye contact provides a more personal touch.
-As most people across Australia have smartphones, and many are switching to unlimited NBN data plans, they’ll be able to use video customer service on the go.
+As most people across Australia have smartphones, and many are switching to NBN data plans, they’ll be able to use video customer service on the go.

 Self-service will continue to grow